 Students are primarily responsible for management of their course registrations and the making of adjustments to their course schedule subject to academic advisor approval.
 Policies governing changes to a student’s schedule are detailed below.
 Students should be aware that changes in the number of credit hours for which a student is registered may impact the student’s status as full- or part-time, tuition and fees charges, financial aid eligibility including satisfactory academic progress, eligibility for on-campus housing, and the timeline for degree completion.
 All students should consult with the appropriate offices to determine the effect of a change in credit hour registration.

 Procedures and timelines for adding/dropping/withdrawing from a course vary between campus programs according to the nature of the delivery format of the campus program as indicated below:

 Traditional Academic Program Add/Drop Period (See Academic Calendar for specific dates)

-Adding a course: During the first week of each semester, traditional program students may add a class if space is available in the class.
-Students must meet with their academic advisor to complete the appropriate forms to be filed with the Office of the Registrar for the addition.
-No class may be added after the Registration Period ends on the published date.
+Adding a course: During the registration period and extending through the first week of each semester, traditional program students may add a course if space is available.
+Students should meet with their academic advisor to discuss their course registration plans and academic progress.
+Registration for courses is then conducted by the student online through the MyLynx student self-service portal and subject to approval of the academic advisor.
+No course may be added after the Registration Period ends on the published date.

 Accelerated (ABE) Program Add/Drop Period (5-week and 8-week Formats)

 Dropping a course: An ABE student may drop a course without academic record until the end of the first week of the course.
-To drop a course, a student must contact the academic advisor who will assist the student in completing an official drop on the registration form which must be signed or be accompanied by the student’s written request to drop the course.
-Until the official Drop process is complete, the student remains enrolled in the class.
+To drop a course, a student must take action via the MyLynx student portal to drop themselves from the course.
+Until the official Drop process is completed through the MyLynx portal, the student remains enrolled in the class.

 Course Withdrawals (Withdrawing from a Course)